5K Training: A Beginner’s Guide for New Runners

 • Safety visibility:

 High visibility clothing or a small running light for darker routes to improve awareness and safety.
 Choosing well lit routes and maintaining situational awareness are equally important.
-Safety supports confidence and confidence supports consistency.
+Feeling safe during your runs makes it easier to establish a consistent training routine.

 • Simple tracking method: